 Proper Storage

 I propose that the data workflow for both data and code scripts be separated into two modes.
-The first mode is “development” mode, meaning that the data are currently undergoing a QA/QC process.
+The first mode is “development” mode, meaning that data that are currently undergoing a QA/QC process.
 The second mode is “production” mode, where the processed data are ready to be analyzed.
-Github repositories will only have publicly available production data and scripts (Figure 2, boxes D1 and D2).
+Github repositories will only have publicly available production data and scripts (Figure 2, Boxes D1 and D2).
 Raw sensor data files will not be found in these repositories.

 For the data and scripts that are in development mode, the proper storage for these documents will be in our projects internal server, commonly referred to as the T:Drive (Figure 2, Box D2).
 This server is only available to members of the LCR project is not publicly available.
-Raw sensor data files would be in this server.
+Raw sensor data files would be stored and archived in this server.

 Naming conventions for files

 I will develop a naming structure which will require files start with the date of creation, in the format YYYYMMDD.
 Each file will have additional information, that will usually have a prior set of approved abbreviations, after the date.
-These naming structures automatically set all files chronologically, so there is very little confusion on when the files were created (Table 1).
-USGS Data Standards suggest thatIt is suggested that all files should be in allshould uppercase or all lowercase letters, instead of a combination of both.
+One advantage of this naming structure is that all files will be ordered chronologically when sorted by name, so there is very little confusion on when the files were created (Table 1).
+Following guidelines from USGS Data Standards suggest that file names should be in all uppercase or all lowercase letters, instead of a combination of both.
 For the LCR project, I will propose as part of the naming convention standards that all files are lowercase, and the context of the file names are separated with an underscore.
 If files are not named correctly, they will be renamed to follow our guidelines.
 Files that are not named correctly, also have the risk of being overlooked, or re-organized in an incorrect folder.
 Correct naming conventions are critical to create the correct interface between the field collected water quality sensor data and the Python code that reads and stores these data.

 Table 1- Example of file naming structure